nens/translations/README.rst

 - Transifex picks up the updated source file from GitHub and shows the new fields in the source and translation files.

+- TODO: for that to work, add a source file url by clicking on "edit this resource" in the transifex interface for your project.
+The url should be the raw github url of the English ``.po`` file.

 Required
 --------